swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud/index.md

 # Chapter 6: Move the ML experiment data to the cloud

+## Introduction

+Now that we have a local Git repository and can reproduce the experiment with DVC, let's set up a remote repository for effortless collaboration with the team.

+By linking your local project to a remote repository on platforms like GitHub or GitLab, you can seamlessly push, pull, and synchronize changes, facilitating collaboration and ensuring smooth workflow.

-## Create a new Git repository
+## Create a remote Git repository

-Create an Git repository to collaborate with peers on your preferred Git service.
+Create a Git repository on your preferred service to collaborate with peers.

 !!! warning